-Digital haystacks are rapidly increasing in size.
-How can you be sure you’ll be able to find what you need when you need it?
+These days, digital haystacks are rapidly increasing in size – so how can anyone be sure they’ll be able to find what they need when they need it?

 Information is power…. but only if you can find it!